keelback-code/odd-art-history/README.md

 * Built in accessibility options including aria labels and semantic html, tested at https://accessibilitytest.org/

 ## Debugging and known bugs

 Most of the debugging happened in relation to alignment issues.
 A lot of time was spent back and forth between Firefox dev tools and Gitpod trying out different approaches.
 Eventually I learned CSS Flexbox using [Flexbox Froggy](http://flexboxfroggy.com/) and was able to solve most of my alignment problems fairly swiftly.
 In the interest of neat and streamlined code I worked towards changing everything over to flexbox, but I had already built 90% of the site and was running low on time.
 I have changed some things where they could be changed without causing other issues on the page, but have not changed everything so as not to cause myself unnecessary work when I should be focussing on other aspects, like the nav bar and testing the site.

 A lot of debugging happened with the mobile/tablet navigation bar.
-Due to the gallery hub, the nav bar only has four links so I was keen to keep them on screen at all times.
+Due to the gallery hub design, the nav bar only has four links so I was keen to keep them on screen at all times.
 A hamburger menu is the most standard and intuitive option for mobile but I was worried about the complexity of a CSS-only hamburger option, and how accessible it would be.
 After struggling with alignment and responsiveness, with and without flexbox, I implemented an accessible hamburger option from [Mark Caron](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793), as credited in the code and the credits section of the Readme.

 No known bugs.